gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

       in parenthesis the name of the matching profile in square brackets the name of other putative systems that would involve this gene

+Here is an example of the "all_systems.txt" file:

+..
 	Here is an example of a "systems.txt" file:

 .. code-block:: text